 First-Year Seminars are small, discussion-oriented courses that engage students with the life of the mind - with what it means to think deeply, and to talk, read and write critically about ideas; seminars introduce students to what it means to be a college student.
 Taught by full-time faculty from departments throughout the college, seminars vary in their subjects.
 Some examine a topic from an interdisciplinary perspective; others focus on particular questions or issues within a discipline.
+The seminars teach students how to formulate a claim and how to collect, evaluate and cite evidence that supports and qualifies that claim.
 What all First-Year Seminars share is an emphasis on writing and thinking critically about the values and assumptions underlying various approaches to knowledge.